fitchgroup/Vocel/README.md

 ```
 --dart-define=VERSION="the const string in amplifyconfiguration.dart"
 ```
+- in this project, the amplifyConfig is stored in lib/common/repository/auth_inject.dart
 - pass the string to amplifyConfig, *VERSION* is just the variable name
 ```dart
 const String amplifyConfig = String.fromEnvironment('VERSION');